 How to Save Voicemails Forever: A Step-by-Step Guide for iPhone, Android, and More

-Your loved ones’ voices aren’t something you want to lose.
-Whether it’s a funny message from your child or a voicemail from someone you miss dearly, those recordings hold memories worth keeping.
+Your loved ones' voices aren't something you want to lose.
+Whether it's a funny message from your child, a birthday greeting from a parent, or a voicemail from someone you miss dearly, those recordings hold something irreplaceable: the sound of a person exactly as they were in that moment.

-But voicemails aren’t designed to last forever—and they can easily disappear unless you take steps to save them.
+But voicemails aren't designed to last forever.
+And they can disappear without warning.

-This guide walks you through how to preserve voicemails on both iPhone and Android, plus how to store them safely using leaf.
+This guide walks you through how to preserve voicemails on both iPhone and Android, and how to store them safely in leaf so you never have to worry about losing them.

 Why voicemails disappear